 On arrival into O.R.
 Tambo International in Johannesburg, you will be met and transferred to Pretoria to spend a night at Castello di Monte with breakfast included before your blue train adventure starts the next day!

-Stay at The Blue Train for 1 night
+Stay at The Blue Train for 2 nights

 Following breakfast this morning you will be driven to Pretoria train station to board The Blue Train for one night.
-The next 27 hours shall be spent on-board this luxurious train passing through the beautiful hinterland of South Africa, stopping at the famous diamond town, Kimberley, to take a step back in time to the days of the diamond rush.
+The next 2 nights shall be spent on-board this luxurious train passing through the beautiful hinterland of South Africa, stopping at the famous diamond town, Kimberley, to take a step back in time to the days of the diamond rush.

 Stay at Kensington Place for 3 nights

-On arrival into Cape Town at around 3pm, you will be privately transferred to the boutique hotel Kensington Place, located on a leafy suburb on the slope of Table Mountain.
+On arrival into Cape Town at around 10:30am, you will be privately transferred a boutique hotel, located on a leafy suburb on the slope of Table Mountain.
 Here you will spend the next three nights with breakfast included.

-Kensington Place is excellently located to offer views over the city, harbour and of Table Mountain.
-You will spend the next couple of days exploring the sights of Cape Town, take a cable car up Table Mountain, hop on the ferry to Robben Island. or drive down to the Cape of Good Hope.
+You will spend the next couple of days exploring the sights of Cape Town, take a cable car up Table Mountain, hop on the ferry to Robben Island, or drive down to the Cape of Good Hope.
 Cape Town and it's surrounds are home to many beautiful beaches where you could spend time relaxing, exploring and maybe even meet the resident penguins.
 During the evenings indulge in fine dining and delicious wines at a wide variety of impressive restaurants- Cape Town truly is a foodie haven.

 Stay at Le Quartier Francais for 2 nights